kelno/convert_jellyfin_library/README.md

 directplay.py
 =============

-Batch-optimise any video library so every file direct-plays on Chromecast, smart-TVs and desktop/mobile browsers — no server-side transcoding required.
+Batch-optimise my video library so every file direct-plays on my devices, and hopefully most others as well.

 This script ensure the following:
 - Video is using an mkv container
-- Video codec is h264
+- Video codec is AV1
-- Audio codec is AAC (channel count and layour is kept)
+- Audio codec is opus in stereo.
-- Subtitles are converted to srt format
+- Subtitles are converted to webVTT format
 - Subtitles files matching <video_name.srt> are also automatically added to the container (But not removed yet!)

 Key features